linto-ai/linto-stt/nemo/README.md

 | LONG_FILE_THRESHOLD | For offline decoding, a file longer than that will be split into smaller parts (long form transcription).
 This value depends on your VRAM/RAM amount.
 Default is 480s (8mins) | `480` \| `240`
 | LONG_FILE_CHUNK_LEN | For long form transcription, size of the parts into which the audio is splitted.
 This value depends on your VRAM/RAM amount.
 Default is 240s (4mins) | `240` \| `120`
 | LONG_FILE_CHUNK_CONTEXT_LEN | For long form transcription, size of the context added at the begining and end of each chunk.
 Default is 10s (10s before and after the chunk) | `10` \| `5`

+#### CONCURRENCY environment variable

+As said in the table above, it is the maximum number of parallel requests plus one.
+For example CONCURRENCY=0 means 1 worker, CONCURRENCY=1 means 2 workers, etc.
+How to choose the number of workers ?
+- On CPU : `NUM_THREADS*CONCURRENCY<=Number of threads of the host computer`.
+For example, with `NUM_THREADS=4` and the host computer has 8 threads, then you can have up to 2 workers, so CONCURRENCY=1.
+- ON GPU : 1 worker per GPU, so 2 GPUs means CONCURRENCY=1.

 ### Usages
 #### /healthcheck